 Be kind to your liver and kidneys by making healthy dietary and lifestyle choices

 You can support your detoxification pathways and improve your liver and kidney function by eating a diet rich in vegetables, fruit and good quality meat and fish, as well as drink plenty of water (about 2-3 litres per day).
 Ensure you have at least 2 alcohol free days per week and if you smoke cigarettes, now would be a good time to think about quitting (and not just for your vitamin D levels of course).
-You can read more about tips to love your liver in our previous blog ‘How to love your liver’.

 Talk to your naturopath about whether a vitamin D supplementation is required